rafammi/tree_detection/README.md

 ### Possible improvements

 -   In Kaggle, a great solution done by author [HEDI FEKI](https://www.kaggle.com/code/hedifeki/tree-detection) was by doing a detection based on an adaptive window idea, basically making the detections adapt to certain characteristic such as height.
 This would change the detected radius, for example.
+I tried a radius based off of plots, which seemed to improve the detections.

 ### Other approaches